NodePing/nodeping-ansible/README.md

 ### Running Remotely

-This method doesn't require you to include the `delegate_to` for each `nodeping` task, but it will require that the Python nodeping-api is installed remotely on each machine.
+This method doesn't require you to include the `delegate_to` for each `nodeping` task, but it will require that the Python nodepingpy is installed remotely on each machine.

 ``` yaml
 - hosts: test